-The academic year 2017-2018 marks the first year of implementation of the Lexonik Programme at Staffordshire University Academy (SUA).
+The academic year 2017-2018 marked the first year of implementation of the Lexonik Programme at Staffordshire University Academy (SUA).
 Staff have been trained and are enthusiastic about rolling out Lexonik to an increasing number of students.
-There are some scheduling challenges but this is to be expected when implementation is in its early stages.

 The school are in Special Measures and have identified literacy as a focus for improvement.
 The school is in an area with economic challenges and this has resulted in multiple barriers to learning for students.
 In terms of behavioural standards and academic achievement, there was room for improvement.
 However, there is now a new energy and drive to improve the school’s performance.
 Lexonik is one of the strategies currently being implemented to raise achievement.

 SUA have three staff members trained to deliver Lexonik.
-They are currently delivering to one group each of Year 11 pupils.
-They aim to roll it out to Year 10 and 9 and then also Years 7 and 8.
+They are currently delivering to one group each of Year 11 pupils and have rolled it out to the younger years in the Secondary school.
 In addition, they are considering getting Level 2 for their younger children.
+The school have also purchased Lexonik Leap, the literacy programme for foundation level.

 ‘Since debuting Lexonik Sound Training back in September 2017, the students here at Staffordshire University Academy have benefitted greatly in many areas.
 Working regularly with students who have completed the programme, we have noticed progress in several areas, but most notably: